 Keep in mind that having a cash reserve has one drawback.
 The money is sitting in the bank rather than invested in the business.
 Therefore, a large cash reserve can hinder your ability to take new opportunities.

 However, there is one way to keep a cash reserve and grow: secure some emergency financing.
 You can combine a flexible financing product (see item #6) with a smaller cash reserve.
 This approach gives you liquidity while allowing you to use more cash.
 Keep two things in mind:

 - During severe recessions, lenders can cancel lines of credit

 6. Consider securing some financing

-Consider these two options.
-The most flexible option is a business line of credit.
-A revolving line of credit allows you to draw funds when needed and pay back using a flexible schedule.
+The most flexible financing option is a business line of credit.
+A revolving line of credit allows you to draw funds when needed and pay them back using a flexible schedule.
 Qualifying for a line of credit, however, can be difficult – especially for small companies.
 Lenders require three years of financial statements, substantial assets, and a track record of success.

 Managing inventory for a company can be difficult.
 Having too much inventory reduces your cash without adding to sales.
 On the other hand, having too little inventory can result in lost sales and, possibly, customers.